mbforbes/website-3/posts/garage/speeding-up-my-website.md

 Time to head to the old [Image layout test page](/garage/image-layout-test-page/).

 I wrapped that up, and learned you can use CSS to override the sizes you provide.
-But I'm not sure they really help in that case.
+But I think the answer was more (b) than (a), and since my CSS layouts are so complicated, I don't think providing explicit attribute sizes helps at all.

 Regardless, I did a whole exploration of lazy loading in the [Image lazy load test page](/garage/image-lazy-load-test-page), and with incredible success.
 We got the weight of the page from **99MB** down to **5MB**